 How to find out if the Google Panda algo affected your website?

 This is the first thing which you should be doing as webmaster.
-The Google Panda algorithm was introduced in the U.S on March 25th of 2011, and globally on April 11th 2011.
-Now go to your analytics and see the graphs for the above mentioned date and compare it with last 10 days.
+The recent Panda update was rolled out on 21st May 2014, go to your analytics and see the graphs for the above mentioned date and compare it with last 10 days.
 If you see a significant drop or rise in traffic, that means your website is getting the hiccups of the Google Panda effect.

 So if you are one of those who are seeing an increase in traffic, it’s time to take a break!
 Grab a coffee or have gala time with your friends.
 But if you are one of those who were affected by the Panda effect, I suggest reading this post seriously, as you need to work really hard to recover from Panda effect.